Aivi Luik

-Aivi Belinda Kerstin Luik (/et/ EYE-vee LOO-ick; born 18 March 1985) is an Australian soccer player who plays as a midfielder for Damallsvenskan club BK Häcken.
+Aivi Belinda Kerstin Luik (/et/ EYE-vee LOO-ick; born 18 March 1985) is an Australian professional soccer player who plays as a midfielder for Damallsvenskan club BK Häcken.
 She represented the Australia national team, making over 30 appearances.

-She previously played for Brisbane Roar and Perth Glory in the W-League, Brøndby IF in Denmark's Elitedivisionen, Fylkir in Iceland's Úrvalsdeild kvenna, Notts County F.C. in England's FA WSL, Vålerenga in Norway and for Spanish Primera División club Sevilla FC.
+Having won the inaugural UEFA Women's Europa Cup (UWEC) with BK Häcken in the 2025–26 season aged 41, Luik is the oldest player to have ever won a European final, having played every single minute of the two-legged final (which Häcken won 4–2 on aggregate over Hammarby IF).

 Early life and collegiate career

 Luik was born in Perth to an Estonian mother and a Swedish mother.
 She moved to the Gold Coast at a young age where she played junior football for Palm Beach.
 Following high school graduation, she enrolled at Brescia University in Kentucky before transferring to the University of Nevada, Reno where she was a two-year starter for the Nevada Wolf Pack from 2005 to 2006.
 During her senior year, she captained the squad and scored the game-winning penalty kick to win the Western Athletic Conference (WAC) and lift the NCAA College Cup for the first time.

 Luik ended her collegiate career at Nevada having made 41 starts in 42 games.
 She scored nine goals, served seven assists for 25 points.
 As of 2010, she ranked second in the history of the team for game-winning goals and seventh for goals scored.
 She earned All-WAC second team honors in 2005 and was named Nevada's most valuable player in 2006.

 Luik played for FC Indiana and Ottawa Fury in the USL W-League.